How Long Do You Have to File a Home Insurance Claim? Deadlines Explained

 Missing a deadline is not always a death sentence for your claim.
 Here's what to do:

-1. Contact your insurer immediately — some will accept late filings for valid reasons
+1. Contact your insurer immediately, since some will accept late filings for valid reasons

-3. Review your state's prejudice standard — in many states, insurers must show your delay hurt them to deny you
+3. Review your state's prejudice standard (in some states, insurers must show your delay hurt them to deny you)

-4. Consult an insurance attorney — legal arguments like waiver, estoppel, or substantial compliance may preserve your claim
+4. Consult an insurance attorney since legal arguments like waiver, estoppel, or substantial compliance may preserve your claim

-5. Check if your policy has a "discovery" trigger — some policies start the clock at discovery, not the date of loss
+5. Check if your policy has a "discovery" trigger because some policies start the clock at discovery, not the date of loss

-Being aware of what can cause claim denials can also help you avoid other pitfalls beyond just timing.
+Being aware of the top reasons claims get denied can also help you avoid other pitfalls beyond just timing.

 Best Practices: Document Damage Fast